 Beware of The Golden Rule!

-Perhaps you’ve heard of or practice the two pounds (1 kg) of food per day recommendation.
-The problem with this approach is that the nutritional content of two pounds (1 kg) of food can vary drastically.
+Perhaps you’ve heard of or practiced the recommendation of packing two pounds (1 kg) of food per person per day, also known as the Golden Rule.
+The problem with this generalized approach is that the nutritional content of two pounds (1 kg) of food can vary drastically.
 If you don’t strategically plan what the two pounds of food will consist of, you risk falling short of meeting your nutritional needs.
 You will likely also pack an incorrect amount of food.
 This can have huge consequences on your hiking performance and overall enjoyment of the outdoors.

-For example, let’s say you are planning which snacks you will take on your next hike and you are deciding between goldfish crackers and almonds.
+For example, let’s say you’re planning which snacks you will take on your next hike and have to decide between goldfish crackers and almonds.

 - ¼ lb (0.1 kg) goldfish crackers = 470 calories | 9 g protein | 2.5 g fiber

 - ¼ lb (0.1 kg) almonds = 600 calories | 21 g protein | 11 g fiber